Brazil: a giant in crisis rocked by corruption | AFP - This kiji is

 A republic was established in 1889 and the military took over in 1964, imposing a dictatorship until 1985, when civilian rule was restored.

-The towering political figure of the country's modern history is the popular but divisive Luiz Inacio Lula da Silva of the Workers' Party (PT), who in 2003 became Brazil's first left-wing president, re-elected in 2006.
+The towering political figure of the country's modern history is the popular but divisive Luiz Inacio Lula da Silva, who in 2003 became Brazil's first president elected from the left-wing Workers' Party (PT).
+He was re-elected in 2006.

 Under his social programs, 29 million Brazilians emerged from poverty.